padajar/padajar.github.io/_posts/2021-05-18-scootin-and-zoomin.md

 - MIT also has places to *fix* bikes on-campus, free for anyone to use.
 While the Fix-it stations aren’t all equally stocked (some have parts missing and/or broken), each is supposed to have a working pump, screwdrivers, wrenches, and tire levers.
 - If you don’t want the hassle of owning a bike, MIT offers subsidized passes to [Bluebikes](https://web-cert.mit.edu/facilities/transportation/bluebikes.html), a bike-sharing program that exists throughout Cambridge and Boston.
 These subscriptions cost $40/year, and there are many places to pick up/drop off these bikes throughout campus!
 While Bluebikes are much cheaper than owning a bike, especially for a few years, you are beholden to which stations have bikes available (which often isn’t a problem) and because you have to check bikes back into a station, you’re also beholden to where stations *are* (which can be somewhat annoying).

-My days of scootering aren’t totally behind me, though; I still I’ll use my A6 for getting around to places nearby without needing to take out my bike.
+My days of scootering aren’t totally behind me, though; I’ll still use my A6 for getting around to places nearby without needing to take out my bike.
 But for now, here is on to new adventures, this time on an exciting orange bike :)